-The eastern collared lizard, often called the mountain boomer, is the Oklahoma state lizard.
+The eastern collared lizard, often called the mountain boomer, is the Oklahoma state reptile.
 It can be easily distinguished by a combination of its relatively large size, a large head relative to the body, bright coloration, a tail twice the body length, and a distinct black collar on the neck.
 The collar is an irregular black line just behind the head followed by a wider and more distinct broad black marking extending from the midline of the back to the top of the front limbs.
 Much of the background color of adult males is green and the dorsal body surface is interrupted by faint orange markings and distinct small yellow spots.
 The background color of adult females is brown to gray, and depending on the breeding condition, is interrupted by bright orange elongated blotches that give the impression of wide, broken likes extending from the midline of the back to the lateral body surfaces.
 Yellow spots are present as in males, but not at the high density seen in males.
 Recently hatched juveniles have a yellow background color, collar similar to that of adults, and a series of irregular, nearly round dark blotches dispersed among series of narrower yellow to orange blotches across the dorsal body surface.

 Adult males can reach just over four and one-half inches in snout to vent length.
 Adult females are slightly smaller, reaching just over four inches in snout to vent length.